 BMC’s Roadmachines are disc-braked fast endurance bikes with room for at least 28mm tyres.
 The range includes aluminium and carbon fibre frames, with a range of equipment from Shimano Tiagra to SRAM Red eTap, and the latest version of the eTap-equipped Roadmachine 01 ONE is among the most expensive production bikes you can currently buy at £11,000 RRP.

-The Paralane range of endurance bikes starts with the £1,699 aluminium-framed Paralane 6.8 with Shimano 105 components and goes up to the £3,659 carbon-framed Paralane 9.8 with Shimano Ultegra.
+You can have Focus' Paralane endurance bike in two versions, with builds based on either SHimano 105 components, or the more upmarket Ultegra groupset, above.
 Long-ride features include comfort-enhancing tube profiles and carbon layup, a skinny seatpost and 28mm tyres, that together provide a smooth ride that is up there with the best in this category.
 It isolates you from the worst road buzz but without completely detaching you from the road entirely.
 It's a really good balance for those who want some feedback from the surface without being shaken to pieces.

 Fast and sporty, with all the practicality and dependability of hydraulic disc brakes, wide tyres and space for full-length mudguards, the Whyte Wessex is an endurance bike that is up to the task of taking on the roughest roads and toughest weather.